Digital Displays for Restaurants

 On-premise digital signage solutions offer more control but also have higher technical support requirements.
 You need to purchase the hardware and software up front.
 You host and maintain the system on your own equipment.
 This requires knowledgeable staff that most small and medium restaurant chain owners may not have access to.
 Technical services can be outsourced but it’s often not worth doing when hosted solutions exist.

 Cloud based Digital Signage

 Most small and medium sized businesses opt for cloud hosted solutions.
 These solutions require less upfront capital since there is no server software and hardware to buy.
 There is no “back-end” server to manage so cloud hosted software requires no permanent technical staff.
 Also, Cloud solutions scale very easily so adding new locations requires very little effort.

-On the Player front you will find software that is compatible with Windows PCs, Android media players and tablets, SoC displays and more.
+On the Player front you will find software that is compatible with Windows PCs, Android digital signage media players and tablets, SoC displays and more.
 In fact, the list keeps getting longer every year as more and more hardware choices become available.